carini599/project_disaster_response/README.md

 The database created by this code however is also already included in the repository and will just be replaced, when the code is run again.

 ### Machine Learing Model (NLP-Pipeline)
 The machine learning model can be trained using the code train_classifier.py from the "models" folder.
-Start the code by specifying the database and the file for the model (e.g. python train_classifier.py ../data/DisasterResponse.db classifier.pkl).
+Start the code by specifying the database and the file for the model (e .g. python train_classifier.py ../data/DisasterResponse.db classifier.pkl).
 The result is exported into a pickle file (classifier.pkl), which is already prepared in the repository and will just be replaced by executing the code again.

 ### Web App